pakeke-constructor/ideas/umg_tech_details.md

 ... -- more code here, etc
 ```

-We would also have more code that sets up the rider, and mounts / unmounts
-the riding entity, etc.
+I'd also like to point out that `riderEnt` does not neccessarily have to be a player.
+In UMG, there's not really such thing as a "player"; a player is just a regular entity.<br>
+With this generic setup, we can have any entity type doing the riding.
+Which allows cool stuff such as:
+- Enemies on horses
+- Horses with chests on their back (chest entity is riding)
+- Horses with lights on their back (torch entity is riding)
+- Elephants with gun turrets on their back (turret entity is riding)

+But anyway, that's getting sidetracked.<br>
-The main point is that now both the horse and the elephant can follow a
+The main point of this is that now both the horse and the elephant can follow a
 standard protocol for riding:
 ```lua
 -- Horse entity